 This is known as the payout percentage and the higher that is the better it is for players.
-The more money paid out means the more opportunities for a player to win (more on that subject below).
+The more money paid out the more opportunities for a player to win (more on that subject below).

 How Slot Machines Pay Out

 Winning is certainly a big part of playing a slot machine – at least that’s the goal.
-So how does a slot machine payout actually work?
+So how does a slot machine payout work?
 The first thing to know is that each machine has a limit.
 Some may be penny machines while others start at a nickel, quarter, or dollar.

 That is just the minimum coin-in to spin the reels.
 However, players usually will want more than one active “pay line” on each machine.
 The pay lines determine whether a player is a winner, depending on how the icons on the spinning reels align.